Table of Contents

 Mechanism 2: Somatic Hypermutation Disruption

 A January 2024 preprint reveals an even more concerning mechanism: the SV40 enhancer functions as a somatic hypermutation targeting element, hijacking AID (Activation-Induced Cytidine Deaminase) enzyme.
-This can redirect antibody diversation, potentially causing impaired immune responses or oncogenic mutations.
+This can redirect antibody diversification, potentially causing impaired immune responses or oncogenic mutations.

 DOI: 10.1101/2024.01.09.574829